ipfabric/docs/docs/System_Administration/Command_Line_Interface/Logging.md

 ## System Logs

-System logs are placed in `/var/log` folder. `osadmin` has access to these folders.
+System logs are placed in the `/var/log` directory. `osadmin` has access to these sub-directories:

 ```bash
 /var/log/syslog*                               - all service and system logs